flutter/website/android-release-build.md

 *Note*: Keep this file private; do not check it into public source control.

+*Note*: `keytool` may not be in your path.
+It iss part of the Java JDK, which is installed as part of Android Studio.
+For the concrete path, run `flutter doctor` and see the part printed after 'Java binary at:', and then use that fully qualified path replacing `java` with `keytool`.

 ### Reference the keystore from the app

 Create a file named `<app dir>/android/key.properties` that contains a